 Top range of ski schools

-Learn the basics or polish up your technique in one of the region’s 110 ski schools or from one of the 6,000 ski and snowboard teachers.
-Not only can you benefit from expert ski and snowboarding tips, but also from expert local knowledge.
-They could tell you, for example, which piste is the best at midday, which runs are less crowded, which huts serve the best food and where to find the best Après-ski vibe.
+Learn the basics or get better with your technique in one of the region’s 110 ski schools or from one of the 6,000 ski and snowboard teachers.
+Not only can you benefit from expert ski and snowboarding tips, but also from their knowledge.
+They could tell you, for example, which slope is the best at midday, which runs are less crowded, which huts serve the best food and where to find the best Après-ski vibe.

 Rustic mountain huts and gourmet restaurants